 in 2020 North Somerset Council made the difficult decision to introduce an annual charge for garden waste collections from April 2021.

-- Almost 40,000 properties have signed up to the garden waste collection service.
+- 42,000 properties signed up to the garden waste collection service.

-- Over 3,000 properties have purchased a compost bin
+- Over 3,000 properties purchased a compost bin

 1. Why have you introduced an annual charge for collecting garden waste?